FrodeSolheim/fs-uae/docs/input-actions.md

 Please note that not all actions are supported, and only digital actions are support for now (you cannot yet control the Amiga mouse properly with custom input mapping).
-The list will be updated later with more description (and actions that are not supported will be purged).
+The list will be updated later with more descriptions, and actions that are not supported will eventually be purged from this list.

     action_none